(This article was originally published in 2019, republished in 2021 and updated according to CSDM 4.0 in 2022)

 Read more about establishing ownership from here.

-You also may want to check out our CSDM Solution page, where we have compiled all of our CSDM related things, including a short demo video on how DCM helps with CSDM.
+You also may want to check out our CSDM Solution page, where we have compiled all of our CSDM-related things, including a short demo video on how DCM helps with CSDM.
+Also, check out our free CSDM Content Pack for DCM.

 Talk to Us